What Is 2/3 Times 2 In Cups

 Visualizing the Calculation

 Visual aids can help solidify understanding.
 Imagine two pie charts, each representing one cup.
-Divide each pie into three equal slices.
+Day to day, divide each pie into three equal slices.
 Taking 2/3 of each pie chart leaves you with a total of four slices (2/3 + 2/3).
 Since each whole pie represents a cup, and you have four slices out of the possible three slices in a cup, you have 1 whole cup and 1/3 of a cup.

 Beyond Cups: Extending the Calculation to Other Units

 The principle of multiplying fractions remains consistent regardless of the unit of measurement.
-If the recipe calls for 2/3 of a liter of milk and you need to double it, the calculation remains the same: 2/3 x 2 = 1 and 1/3 liters.
+Because of that, if the recipe calls for 2/3 of a liter of milk and you need to double it, the calculation remains the same: 2/3 x 2 = 1 and 1/3 liters.
 This concept applies to ounces, grams, pounds, etc. The critical aspect is understanding the fraction multiplication process.

 Dealing with More Complex Fraction Multiplications